-Sharon listened intently to her friend as she recounted how their previous chat had been so helpful to her and had helped her see her situation from a completely different angle.
-‘Tell me again what I said to you’, Sharon interjected, ‘because I really need to hear it for myself now, I just got laid off at my work’.
-With a momentary pause of shock, her friend went on to ask, ‘ Are you ok?
+So, you meet your friend and start to talk.
+You listen intently as she recounts how helpful your previous chat had been to her and had helped her see her situation from a completely different angle.
+‘Tell me again what I said to you’, You interject before she’s done, ‘because I really need to hear it for myself now, I just got laid off at my work’.
+With a momentary pause of shock, your friend goes on to ask, ‘ Are you ok?
 How do you feel?’.
-Sharon said, ‘ I’m not fully sure what it is I feel, but one thing I know for certain is that God is good and this belongs to him as well’.
+How DO you feel and what DO you say? ‘ I’m not fully sure what it is I feel, but one thing I know for certain is that God is good and this belongs to him as well’.

 We usually don’t miss a single beat to ascribe the things that bring us immense joy to God.
 We can’t wait to announce to our friend, the total stranger on the train or our 700 followers on Instagram how ‘good’ God is because we got the job or we were able to go on that trip, pass the test or get our dream car.
 The truth is, it really is not that difficult in such situations.
 But are these the only times that God is actually good?